SeamusFinlayson/Bubbles-for-Owlbear-Rodeo/README.md

 ### Basic

 **This extension does math for you!**
-To add 6 to you HP type +6 and press Enter.
-To subtract 6 to you HP type -6 and press Enter.
+To add 6 to your HP type +6 and press Enter.
+To subtract 6 from your HP type -6 and press Enter.
 This works for every bubble.

 **Deigned to be keyboard friendly.**

-1. Click on a token and use the shortcut Shift + S to see and edit a token's trackers.
+1. Click on a token and use the shortcut Shift + S (or click the extension icon in the token's context menu) to see and edit a token's trackers.
 2. Press Tab to cycle through the bubbles.
 3. Press the Space key to toggle the switch.
 4. When you're done press Escape and the menu will close.